 In every district, Collectorates and courts (generally called Kutchery) are the places where public has to visit either for necessary documents or for cases in which they are involved.
 The government offices and courts have their own rules for the work and most of the time a person has to visit many times to get a work done.
 Poor people who do not own a vehicle and come from distant villages have to rely on private transport services but these transport services are not available frequently if passengers are few.
 In such cases generally a mini bus or Jeep would bring people at the district headquarter around 10:00 AM and return back around 5:00 PM in the evening.
 People coming from these villages have no option but to remain around the Kutchery till 5:00 PM even if they have no work after 11:00 AM.
 This time without work is boring but there are sellers around Kutchery who attract these people to sell their items.
 Apart from eatables of a variety of items one can see people selling peculiar items that are hard to find elsewhere.

-So as a whole the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
-But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there and it is better to be careful when in such places.
+So, as a whole, the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
+But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there, and it is better to be careful when in such places.

 Selling "Pahadi Imli" near Kutchery.
-Tamarind from mountain |
+Tamarind from the mountain |

-So as a whole the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
-But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there and it is better to be careful when in such places.
+So, as a whole, the life around "Kutchery" is very interesting and a good time-pass for people without work who also become buyers in this process and give "Roji-roti" (Employment) to these interesting sellers.
+But this interesting world is not without danger because "Pickpockets" and "Thugs" also roam there, and it is better to be careful when in such places.

 ===<<<O>>>===